maxnd/mxMarkEdit/README.md

 The `Edit - Find` menu item allows to find the first occurrence – with the button `First` or by pressing `Return` - or the following occurrences – with the button `Next` or by pressing `Command + Return` – of a sentence, or to replace all occurrences with another text.
 Search and replacement are not case sensitive.
 When using the replacement function, the `\n` code replaces the `Line feed`, which in macOS or Linux is the paragraph break, the `\r` code replaces the `Enter` while the `\t` code replaces the tabs, both in the `Search text` field and in the `Replace with` field.
 In document written on Windows systems, the paragraph breaks are made by `Line feed` + `Enter`.

-The `Edit - Insert link to file` menu item allows to select a file and to insert its path and name in the text preceded by the `file://` heading.
+The `Edit - Insert link to file` menu item allows to select one or more files and to insert their path and name in the text within the Markdown markers and preceded by the `file://` heading.
 All the possible spaces are converted with `%20`, so that the file name may be properly recognised as a link.
-It's not possible to insert relative links.
+It's not possible to insert relative links due to macOS restrictions.

 The `Edit - Show duplicate words` menu item shows in red all the words of each paragraph that are present twice in the same paragraph or in the previous one, to alert the user to use possibly a synonym.
 Moving the cursor or clicking somewhere in the text remove the red color.